2nd (Pomeranian) Cuirassier Regiment "Queen": Coalition wars and onwards

 In 1806, Queen consort Louise of Prussia became Colonel-in-Chief of the regiment.
 Subsequently, it was renamed to Königin-Dragoner (The Queen's Dragoons) per royal order on 5 March 1806.
 After the death of the Queen a royal order from 4 August 1810 declared that the regiment should forever bear the name "Regiment of the Queen" (Regiment der Königin).
 Thus it was called Regiment Königin-Dragoner until 5 November 1816.
 On 6 November 1816 it was renamed to 1.
 Dragoner Regiment (Königin) (1st Dragoon Regiment (Queen)).
 From 28 May 1819 on it was restructured into a cuirassier regiment and was then called 2.
 Kürassier Regiment Königin.
 Its final name was awarded on 4 June 1860, Kürassier Regiment "Königin" (Pommersches) Nr.
 2 (Cuirassier Regiment "Queen" (Pomeranian) No. 2).

 In the War of the Sixth Coalition, the Queen's Dragoons fought in the battle of Ligny, the battle of Waterloo and at Meaux in 1815/1816.

 The regiment was mobilised in the Second Schleswig War and went to war but did not see considerable action.

-In the Austro-Prussian war of 1866, the cuirassiers took part in the battle of Königgrätz amongst others.
+In the Austro-Prussian War of 1866, the cuirassiers took part in the battle of Königgrätz amongst others.

-During the Franco-Prussian war, the regiment fought at Colombey on 14 August and at Gravelotte on 18 August 1870.
+During the Franco-Prussian War, the regiment fought at Colombey on 14 August and at Gravelotte on 18 August 1870.
 From 1 September to 29 October 1870 the regiment was part of the army that besieged Metz and Thionville.
-After that followed engagements near Beaume la Rolande, Monnaie, Danzé and on 6 and 7 January 1871 at St. Amand and Villechauvre-Villeprocher.
+After that followed engagements near Beaune la Rolande, Monnaie, Danzé and on 6 and 7 January 1871 at St. Amand and Villechauve-Villeporcher.